 Why you should think twice about choosing ExpressVPN

-However, while ExpressVPN is expensive, it would be unfair not to mention their 30-day money-back guarantee.
+However, while ExpressVPN is expensive, it would be unfair not to mention ExpressVPN’s 30-day money-back guarantee.
 If you take out a package and find that the ExpressVPN torrenting performance is sub-standard, you can easily claim your money back and try somewhere else.

 How to set up ExpressVPN with uTorrent or other torrent clients

 Here’s how it’s done in five easy steps:

 - Head over to the ExpressVPN website and choose your package.
 If you know that you’ll be torrenting regularly in the future, it makes sense to opt for the cheapest per month package, as you can cancel within 30 days and claim your money back.
 By then, you should have a clear idea of whether you found the VPN good for you.

 - It’s important that you load up the VPN client before running uTorrent.
 When the VPN is up and running, open your torrenting client.